urueda/TESTAR/README.md

 * Simple, automated, and open source: TESTAR!

-# LICENSE
-TESTAR is distributed FREE of charge as an open source project under the [BSD-3 licence](http://opensource.org/licenses/BSD-3-Clause)
+**LICENSE**: TESTAR is distributed FREE of charge as an open source project under the [BSD-3 licence](http://opensource.org/licenses/BSD-3-Clause)